What Are Phytates And How Do I Avoid Them?

 Is Phytic Acid Bad for You?

-Modern culture has largely abandoned this practice.
+Modern culture has largely abandoned this practice of soaking grain.
 However, I do not believe (as Fallon did writing her book many years ago) that unsoaked grains pose a great risk to our health, and I also believe much evidence exists that unsoaked grains have also been widely used by healthy populations.

 The Phytic Acid Myth